J. D. Roth

-James David Weinroth (born April 20, 1968), known professionally as J.D.
-Roth, is an American television producer, actor, voice actor, game show host, and television personality.
+James David Weinroth (born April 20, 1968), known professionally as J. D. Roth, is an American actor, television producer and television presenter.

-Roth is the co-creator of the reality show The Biggest Loser on NBC and the ABC reality TV show, Extreme Weight Loss (as well as the narrator).

-His hosting jobs include ABC's fall 2008 series Opportunity Knocks, the Fox adult reality game show Unan1mous, the children's reality show Endurance on NBC and the Discovery Kids Channel, and the children's game show Fun House which aired on Fox and in syndication.
+Roth's hosting jobs include ABC's fall 2008 series Opportunity Knocks, the Fox adult reality game series Unan1mous, the children's reality series Endurance on NBC and the Discovery Kids Channel, and the children's game series Fun House, which aired on Fox and in syndication.
+He is also one of the narrators for the NBC reality series The Biggest Loser.

 Roth was the CEO of 3Ball Productions, a television production company based in Manhattan Beach, California.
 3Ball Productions was sold to Dutch group Eyeworks in 2006 and was renamed to Eyeworks USA.

+Personal life

-Roth and his wife, Christine, are parents to two children, Cooper and Duncan.
+Roth and his wife, Christine, are parents of two children, Cooper and Duncan.

 Early life

 Roth was born and raised in Cherry Hill, New Jersey.
 He first acquired an interest in acting when he was ten, and has been working on commercials and being in front of and behind the camera ever since.
 In a 1996 interview, he said that he worked 22 commercials in his first year of acting.
 At age 11, he booked himself an audition for a children's show at a New York nightclub, winning a spot along with others including future stars Sarah Jessica Parker, Rick Schroder, and Ricki Lake.
 He was one of the hosts of the kids' news magazine version of Wonderama, which aired from 1980 to 1987.

 After being a finalist on Star Search, he made numerous guest appearances on Charles in Charge, As the World Turns, The Equalizer, and Tales from the Darkside as Seymour Strand in the episode Seymourlama in 1986 (series 4, episode 8).
 After graduating from Cherry Hill High School East in 1986, and before producing reality television, Roth's first television exposure was hosting the kids' game show Fun House, which was one of the most popular children's shows in the U.S. at the time.
 At age 19, he became the youngest person to host a game show.
 During its three-year run, he also traveled across the country hosting a live version for children.
-In several episodes, he claimed that J.D. stood for "Jammin' Dude."
-In 1987, he was considered for the part of Wesley Crusher in Star Trek: The Next Generation and was a panelist in the Davidson version of Hollywood Squares.
+In 1987, he auditioned for the part of Wesley Crusher in Star Trek: The Next Generation, but lost to Wil Wheaton.
+He was a panelist in the Davidson version of Hollywood Squares.